marcelybigsantello/BackendProjetoTasks/README.md

 npm install
 ```

+2. Rename the .env.example file to .env

 ## Usage

-1. Start the server application navigating to node folder and running the following command
+1. Start the backend server application navigating to node folder and running the following command
 The server will be listening on port

 ```bash